 How Can I Pause My Student Loan Payments?

 Even for private loans, there are options to pause your student loan payments.
 Call your lender immediately to see what options are available.

 If you have federal student loans and need more than the 60 day pause, many loans are eligible to be repaid on an income-driven repayment plan.
 Federal loans can also be deferred if you are unemployed or facing an economic hardship.

 Alternatively, some private student loan borrowers might want to consider refinancing student loans for a lower interest rate.
 If you choose a longer repayment term, this could lower your monthly payment.
 The longer your repayment, the more interest you will pay, but it could be a good option if you’re struggling to make payments.
 Credible is a great tool for comparing multiple lenders at the same time.
-Keep in mind that refinancing federal student loans means a loss in federal benefits, including an option for income-driven repayment plans, generous deferment, and the possibility for student loan forgiveness.
+Keep in mind that refinancing federal student loans means a loss in federal benefits, including an option for income-driven repayment plans, generous deferment, and the possibility for any federal student loan forgiveness.

 At Savingforcollege.com, our goal is to help you make smart decisions about saving and paying for education.
 Some of the products featured in this article are from our partners, but this doesn’t influence our evaluations.
 Our opinions are our own.